Project Events, Risks and Issues

 This article explores how to add and update events for a specific project.
 For information on the global Events page that shows all events across all projects for the current active portfolio, see Project Events.

 Event types are defined in Administration>Lists>Project Event Types.
-Defaults are Risks and Issues, but other event types can be added as well.
-You can even add User Defined fields for each event type as desired.
+Defaults are Risks and Issues, but other event types can be added as well, such as changes, outcomes, etc. You can even add User Defined fields for each event type as desired.
 For example, an Outcome event might need an Achievability status.

 It is always best to use a User Defined Field for additional statuses, and not change the Impact or Probability field names, as those have fixed functionality.